spacetimeengineer/mupy/README.md

 # About

 μpy or mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package.
-The μpy package essentially proposes to the open source community in the form of a powerful tool, a model for designing, distributing and manufacturing technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.
+The μpy package essentially proposes to the open source community in the form of a powerful tool a model for building almost anything.

+##Note from the developer

+mupy has grown too large for a single developer to maintain the system.
+The time come for the internet to be released on it to seehow things evolve if they do.
+I am more interested in standing up acommunity around thins with best practices and resources and then I am off to do with mupy what I intended to built with it.

 ## Overview